terrier-org/terrier-core/doc/learning.md

     bin/trec_setup.sh $CORPUS
 ```

 Next, we need to create an index, with fields and blocks enabled.
-For brevity, we set the appropriate properties on the the command line:
+For brevity, we set the appropriate properties on the command line:

 ```
     bin/terrier batchindexing -j -b -DFieldTags.process=TITLE,ELSE